 Consider a bicycle rider on a steep hill who starts getting tired.
 She does not say, “I think I’ll just stop pedaling for a while so I can rest.”
 No. Why?
 Because when we stop pedaling we don’t just maintain our position.
 When we stop pedaling, we lose ground.
 The same is true of Christians and the Church.

-Doug was born and raised in Mt.
-Pleasant, MI where he attended Central Michigan University and received his BA.
+Doug is from Mt.
+Pleasant, MI where he graduated from Central Michigan University.
 Doug married Dianne Reynolds in 1984 and they have two adult children.
 Doug attended Trinity Evangelical Divinity School and Western Theological Seminary, graduating with an M.Div. in 1988 and receiving a D. Min. in 2007 from BGU in Seattle.
-Doug planted Oak Springs Community Church (RCA) in Murrieta, California in 1997 after serving RCA churches in Hawarden, Iowa and Hamilton, Michigan.
+Doug planted Oak Springs Community Church in Murrieta, California in 1997 after serving RCA churches in Hawarden, Iowa and Hamilton, Michigan.
 From 2006 to 2012 Doug served as Pastor of Mission and Multiplication at Fair Haven Ministries and started his current role with Luminex in 2011.

-After graduating from Eastern Michigan University, Mike worked in corporate America for around 20 years.
+After graduating from Eastern Michigan University, Mike worked in corporate America for 20 years.
 In 2005 Mike transitioned to vocational ministry, and has served three churches as an Executive Pastor, as well as the RCA in various Classis and Regional roles.
-Mike is a commissioned pastor in the RCA, and is the author of two books, including Faith-Based: A Biblical, Practical Guide to Strategic Planning in the Church.
-Mike and his wife Pam are parents to twin sons Spencer and Trevor.
-Mike enjoys time with family, kayaking, biking, reading/writing, traveling, and helping church leaders and churches to realize their full potential.
+Mike is a commissioned pastor, and the author of Faith-Based: A Biblical, Practical Guide to Strategic Planning in the Church.
+Mike and his wife Pam are parents to adult sons Spencer and Trevor.

 Born and raised in Grand Rapids, MI, Alison is married to Kenny and they have two children.
-Alison has been on the Great Lakes Region Staff since 2005.
-She enjoys being on the team and working with all the Great Lakes Region pastors, churches, and classes.
+Alison has been on the Great Lakes Region staff since 2005, and as Operations Manager plays a vital role.
+Alison enjoys being part of the team and working with a variety of Great Lakes Region pastors, churches, and classes.